 Welcome to Montessori East's facilitated Home Learning program.
-This is a new world for all of us, yet fortunately Montessori children are uniquely poised to use all of their connections to work, their love of learning and internal compass to continue their schooling at home.
+We have all been here before, but what's positive about it all is that Montessori children are equipped to use all of their connections to work, their love of learning and internal compass to continue their schooling at home.

-The teachers are so excited to be able to work with families to discover the magic of their new prepared enviornments and what we will all observe the children do within them.
+The teachers are excited to be able to work with families to discover the magic of their new prepared enviornments and what we will all observe as the children work within them.

-Home learning will not only support children's normal academic development, but help with their mental health while we all weather these uncertain times.
+Home learning will not only support children's normal academic development, but help with their mental and emotional health, as they connect with their friends online.

 For tips on how to set up your home environment, we have an easy to read and implement parent manual tailored to each Cycle.

 Your environment will be your home, your balcony or backyard, your local park, the beach, or some bushland.
 In each of these environments there will be an abundance of opportunities to learn and engage.

 Observe the potential in each area and make some decisions to change a few things around.
 Many of these will be very obvious, but it’s always valuable to look at your home with different eyes.

 0-6 year olds

 For each area in and around your home determine: